Victordtesla24/write-a-book/src/book_editor/README.md

 streamlit run app/main.py
 ```

-2. Open your web browser and navigate to the URL shown in the terminal (typically <http://localhost:8501>)
+2.Open your web browser and navigate to the URL shown in the terminal (typically <http://localhost:8501>)

 3. Use the sidebar to: